Naoghuman/lib-logger/README.md

 ### Log different regular messages<a name="LoDiReMe" />

-While the first example shows how to [Configure a project for logging](#CoThFoLo) and the second how to [Log a starting message](#LoAStMe) this example shows the how to log regular messages with the library [Lib-Logger].
+While the first example shows how to [Configure a project for logging](#CoThFoLo) and the second how to [Log a starting message](#LoAStMe) this example shows how to log regular messages with the library [Lib-Logger].

 ```java
 public static final void loadResourcesInCache() {